 Having A Realistic Idea Of The Effects Of Improving Your Social Skills

-Working on your people skills will undoubtedly make your life better if you're currently weak in that area, but it does only go so far:
+Working on your people skills will undoubtedly make your life better if you're currently behind in that area, but it does only go so far:

-I believe if you worked at it for long enough you probably could become super outgoing and confident, but I think your first priority should be getting good enough to get by; to be happy with yourself and your life and eliminate your most painful problem areas.
-Then, if you want, you can try to go to that next level.
-There are undeniably benefits to it.
-But you may never want to get there.
-Maybe it'll forever remain as a 'should', something that would logically be nice to have, but that your innate character isn't all that interested in attaining.
+I believe if you worked at it for long enough you probably could become super-charming and confident, but your first priority should be getting good enough to get by; to be happy with yourself and your social life, and eliminate your most painful problem areas.
+Then, if you want, you can try to reach to that next level.
+There are undeniably benefits to it, but you may never want to get there.
+Maybe it'll forever remain as a 'should', something that would logically be nice to have, but which your innate personality isn't all that interested in attaining.

 You'll never become socially flawless or impervious to harm